libertysoft3/reddit-html-archiver/README.md

     cd reddit-html-archiver
     chmod u+x *.py

+Windows users may need to run

+    chcp 65001
+    set PYTHONIOENCODING=utf-8

+before running `fetch_links.py` or `write_html.py` to resolve encoding errors such as 'codec can't encode character'.

 ### fetch reddit data

 data is fetched by subreddit and date range and is stored as csv files in `data`.